dmbarbour/wikilon/docs/ABCRT.md

 IMPLEMENTATION: I know of two basic options.

 1. I can attempt to use the *same* representation for stowage that I use at runtime, and treat stowage as a micro-context of sorts to `wikrt_copy_move` between.
 This approach relies on relative addressing, e.g. such that pointers are all relative to a base address.
-Dealing with shared objects may be complicated (size computations for stowage vs. sharing would diverge).

-2. I can create an alternative compact representation for values.
-A binary string, perhaps with specialized representation of additional stowage references.
+2. I can create an alternative compact representation for values, perhaps oriented around a 'quoted block' view.
+This could be oriented towards a shared object model.
 This is pretty much a 'VCacheable' approach.
 We could limit stowage binaries to (for example) one or two megabytes.

 A `copy_move` option is tempting in its simplicity.
-But it seems fragile to changes in the runtime.
-Using separate representations is very likely to be more robust.
-Also, an approach to stowage will need to properly handle shared object data internally.
-This could become a complicating factor if we're not very careful about it.

-If stowage is used together with value sharing, I might also benefit from supporting stowage together with range slices.
-I'll need to think about it, at least.
+But it seems fragile to changes in the runtime, and difficult to integrate with value sharing (I'll always need to copy the value to use it).
+So I'm leaning towards the second option.

+*Note:* Value stowage shall include a structure sharing model.
+I.e. if the same value is stowed a hundred times, we'll route them all to the same interned representation.
+In a distributed runtime, this structure sharing may be latent, i.e. lazily combining values produced at different nodes.
+(But Wikilon runtime isn't distributed quite yet.)

 ### Computations

 For pending computations, I could probably use a `(block * value)` pair together with a tagged object wrapper.
 This would work pretty well, so long as it isn't the representation used *during* evaluation.
 During evaluation, I'd divide the block into a stack of computations via `$` and `?` operations.
 Then, if a computation doesn't complete before its time quota, I simply rebuild a block via O(1) composition.

 With a block and value, it's easy to extend the block with additional work (it's just composition).
 So I could have lazy application of blocks if I want them.
 The main difficulty, I think, would be working with parallel computation.
 Special attention will be needed for parallelism, I think.
 It's low priority at the moment.

+I've decided not to support client-defined tokens.
+Wikilon doesn't need them, and they complicate parallelism.

 #### Parallel Computation